 For starters, adopting a distinctive voice—especially one that caters to your audience—strengthens the connection they have with your brand.
 Speaking the language of your customers makes you relatable, builds trust and increases the chances of conversions.

-As a bonus, this practice also enables you to come up with unique content, which helps you in the SEO department.
+As a bonus, this practice also enables you to come up with unique content, which helps you with SEO for ecommerce.
 And this brings us to our next point:

 2. The Right Keywords